parnham/coincidental/README.md

 ### Indexing

 Coincidental provides an Indexed attribute which can be used to mark the properties in your entities which you wish to be indexed within the db4o database.
-These indexes are them applied at the configuration stage via an IndexConfiguration class which provides the following functions as a fluent-style interface:
+These indexes are then applied at the configuration stage via an IndexConfiguration class which provides the following functions as a fluent-style interface:

   * IndexConfiguration Add< T>()